akrausesap/kyma-emoji/cf-nodejs/README.md

     1. Line 3 name -->  change the name to be uniqe, e.g. add your name and a random number to the end of the existing application name.
 The application name needs to be unique (for all users).
 Warning: do not use underscores.
 A good example is emojicfjohndoe1337 ( but please do not use that, it is already taken. ;-) )
     2. Line 9 name --> same as in line 3, the name of the app router has to be unique.
 For example, once more add your name and a number to the existing name, so that it looks like this: emojicfaprjohndoe1337
     3. Line 17 url --> the part after "https://" has to match your application name in line 3, so in our example case the full URL looks as follows: "https://emojicfjohndoe1337.cfapps.eu10.hana.ondemand.com"
-5. Log into your BTP Trial Instance via cf login.
+5. Log into your BTP Trial Instance via `cf login`.
 As above, use your matching API endpoint, username and password.
 6. Navigate to the cf-nodejs folder and run
     1. `cf cs xsuaa application emojicf-uaa -c ./security/xs-security.json`
     2. `cf cs application-logs lite emojicf-al`